 Welcome to the Master carp fishing Melbourne.
 Carp are a noxious pest, an introduced species that breed like crazy destroying our native fish.
 Causing environmental damage to our river systems and natural fauna.
 But you know what? despite all of the negatives, I love targeting and catching carp or AKA mud marlins.
 Carp is a large freshwater fish native to Europe and Asia.
 In Australia, we are more commonly used to the European carp.
 These fish thrive in our waters and eventually take over many of the river systems.
 Overseas carp fishing is all the rage and quite often considered a trophy species, particularly in Europe.
-Locally carp have a bad reputation and just the word carp seems to put locals anglers into a rage.
+Locally carp have a bad reputation and just the word carp seems to put local anglers into a rage.
 Before we get bogged down with all the negatives let’s focus on some positives.

-BECOME A FISHINGMAD MEMBER
+BECOME A FISHINGMAD MEMBER & UNLOCK ACCESS TO

 • You don’t need expensive gear to catch carp.
 Basic general-purpose rods are perfect.